Seven soldiers, six civilians dead in Syria

 Muslim Turkey, which last year had $2.5 billion in bilateral trade with Syria, was once one of Assad's closest allies, but Prime Minister Tayyip Erdogan lost patience with him.
 Turkey now hosts Syrian army defectors and opposition group.

 Syria does not admit most foreign journalists.
-It says it is fighting an insurgency by armed groups supported from abroad.
+It says it is fighting an insurgency by armed groups supported from abroad, who have attacked its troops trying to defend the peace.

-Military funerals were held for 14 members of the army and security forces on Tuesday, evidence of the rising cost of a revolt inspired by Arab uprisings that toppled the leaders of Tunisia, Egypt and Libya this year.
+Military funerals were held for 14 members of the army and security forces on Tuesday, evidence of the rising cost of its battle to smother the revolt inspired by Arab uprisings that toppled the leaders of Tunisia, Egypt and Libya this year.

 "The martyrs were targeted by armed terrorist groups while they were in the line of duty in Homs and the Damascus countryside," the state news agency SANA said.